A posteriori existence for the Keller-Segel model via a finite volume - finite element scheme: Numerical method

 In order to construct the dual mesh $\mathcal{S}_{\mathcal{T}_h}$, we observe that for $P1$-FE approximations $c_h^n$, tangential gradients $\nabla c_h^n \cdot \tau_F$, i.e. directional derivatives along a face $F$ do not jump and are thus well-defined.
-We therefore construct the mesh $\mathcal{S}_{\mathcal{T}_h}$ such that the primal normal vectors $n_{K,F}$ lie tangential to the dual faces $S \in S_h^{int}$ for all $K \in \mathcal{T}_h$ and $F \in F_K\cap F_h^\text{int}$.
+We therefore construct the mesh $\mathcal{S}_{\mathcal{T}_h}$ such that the primal normal vectors $n_{K,F}$ lie tangential to the dual faces $S \in S_h$ for all $K \in \mathcal{T}_h$ and $F \in F_K$.
 In other words, the directional derivatives $\nabla c_h^n \cdot n_{K,F}$ need to be tangential gradients with respect to $\mathcal{S}_{\mathcal{T}_h}$.
-One way to achieve this, is constructing each element of the dual mesh in the following way: Let a primal face $F = K \cap L \in F_h^{int}$ be given.
+One way to achieve this, is constructing each element of the dual mesh in the following way: Let a primal face $F = K \cap L \in F_h$ be given.
 A dual mesh element is then uniquely defined via its four vertices, which are the circumcenters $x_K$ and $x_L$, as well as two adjacent nodes of $F$.
 On boundary faces, we replace one circumcenter of a primal element by the circumcenter of the boundary face.
 This results in exactly three dual elements per primal face.
 The construction of one dual element is illustrated in \autoref{meshes:dual3D}.
 For $d = 2$ a similar construction, connecting the two circumcenters of neighboring primal elements to one vertex of the edge that forms their intersection, leads to the dual mesh in \autoref{meshes:dual2D}.

-\begin{Remark} Another idea to get well-defined traces of normal derivatives which might come to mind is to increase the regularity of our finite element. \begin{enumerate} \item[i)] Indeed, $C^1$-finite elements can be considered, see \cite{Guzman2022}, and should fit our a posteriori analysis without big adjustments.
+\begin{Remark} Another idea to get well-defined traces of normal derivatives is to increase the regularity of our finite element. \begin{enumerate} \item[i)] Indeed, $C^1$-finite elements can be considered, see \cite{Guzman2022}, and should fit our a posteriori analysis without big adjustments.
 However, $C^1$-finite elements require a large number of DoFs, especially in three space dimensions and are absent from all major FE packages.
 One way to circumvent this issue is suggested in \cite{Ainsworth2024}, but not further pursued here.

 \item[ii)] Alternatively, one can also think of choosing $H(div)$-conforming mixed finite elements, e.g. the Raviart-Thomas elements \cite{Raviart1975}, solving a first-order representation of the elliptic PDE (\ref{KS2}).
 This approach would require some adaptation of the arguments in our a posteriori analysis and is also not further considered in this work.